 Feedback was obtained by a yearly community pharmacy patient questionnaire (CPPQ) survey.
-81% of respondents to the most recent survey had rated the service provided by the pharmacy as very good or excellent overall.
+89% of respondents had rated the service provided by the pharmacy as very good or excellent overall.
+Following feedback that people were not aware that there was somewhere to have private conversations with the pharmacist, team members proactively promoted the use of the consultation room.
 A complaints procedure was in place and was displayed in the retail area.

 The pharmacy had appropriate professional indemnity and public liability insurances in place.
 Records of the RP were maintained appropriately and the correct RP certificate was displayed.
 Controlled drug (CD) registers were maintained as required by law.
-Balance checks were completed approximately monthly.
+Balance checks were completed weekly.
 A random stock balance check was found to be accurate.
 Patient returned CDs were recorded in a separate register and were destroyed promptly.
 Records of private prescriptions and emergency supplies were made in a book and were mostly in order.
 But the date of prescribing was not always recorded.
-Records of unlicensed (specials) medicines were retained.
-But not all of the certificates of conformity contained all legally required details.
+Records of unlicensed (specials) medicines were retained and the certificates of conformity contained all legally required details.